assimp/assimp-docs/source/usage/use_the_lib.rst

 Overview
 --------

 Ogre importer is currently optimized for the Blender Ogre exporter, because that's the only one that I use.
-You can find the Blender Ogre exporter at: http://www.ogre3d.org/forums/viewtopic.php?f=8&t=45922
+You can find the Blender Ogre exporter at: `OGRE3D forum http://www.ogre3d.org/forums/viewtopic.php?f=8&t=45922`_

 .. _ai_what: